brightec/Guidelines_Android/code_guidelines_kotlin.md

 The same style should be applied to constructor invocation too.

 Exception: Classes which represent tuples (e.g. Triple), do not need to be invoked using named parameters.
-This is because they provide no clarity and the invokation should always be done in order regardless.
+This is because they provide no clarity and the invocation should always be done in order regardless.
 E.g. ```Triple(objA, objB, objC)``` NOT ```Triple(first = objA, second = objB, third = objC)```

 ## Lambdas